-In addition to the committees, Hogs UNITED supports and develops affinity groups within the student-athletes, staff, and coaches.
-These affinity groups are a starting point for open discussion around a variety of topics within diversity, equity, and inclusion.
+Hogs UNITED is comprised of staff members, coaches, and student-athletes who meet regularly throughout the year and are excited by this work and dedicated to active allyship.
+Hogs UNITED supports and develops affinity groups within the department as affinity groups are a starting point for open discussion around a variety of topics within diversity, equity, inclusive excellence, and belonging.

-Overall departmental engagement will be aimed at increasing support for the student-athletes in the areas of diversity and inclusive excellence.
-Individuals may be asked to serve as mentors for current student-athletes, guest speakers, and representatives of the Hogs UNITED mission to those outside of the Athletic Department.
+Departmental engagement is aimed at increasing support for the student-athletes in the areas of diversity, equity, inclusive excellence, and belonging.
+Individuals may be asked to serve as mentors for current student-athletes, guest speakers, and representatives of the Hogs UNITED mission to those outside of the Department of Athletics.

-By providing structure to these diversity, equity, and inclusion initiatives, Razorback Athletics will have a united and unified front when it comes to addressing issues of equity and equality in our department, on our campus, and within our community.
+By providing structure to these diversity, equity, inclusive excellence, and belonging, Razorback Athletics will have a united and unified front when it comes to addressing issues of equity and equality in our department, on our campus, and within our community.